mcsrainbow/mcsrainbow.github.io/content/posts/2025/0911-2030-crowd/index.en.md

    Once immersed in a crowd, the individual undergoes a profound psychological change.
    Rational deliberation gives way to the collective mind's unconscious; independent judgment rapidly declines, and distinct crowd traits emerge: emotionality, suggestibility, extremity, and simplification.
-   A person in a crowd is like a grain of sand carried by the wind—divested of independent thought.

 2. The dual nature of crowd conduct